Disease/Disorder

 Early predictions of outcomes

-Multiple attacks of NA, seen more frequently in HNA, may lead to a poor recovery.
-Additionally, the prognosis for recovery is affected by the severity of axonal involvement; greater axonal involvement is associated with a longer recovery period.2 With partial nerve lesions, reinnervation can take up to 6 to 12 months.
-Whereas with more severe lesions the recovery process can be delayed 1 to 3 years or longer and recovery may not be as good.2,14
+HNA may lead to multiple attacks and a poor recovery.
+Additionally, greater axonal involvement is associated with a longer recovery period, 1-3 years.2,14 With partial nerve lesions, reinnervation can take up to 6 to 12 months.2,14

 Social role and social support system

 Some patients may require assistance with their activities of daily living and if they are severely affected, they may need caregivers to help with mobility and impairments in daily living.
-In addition, patients may have difficulties with maintaining their occupational functions and if unable to return to work may benefit from resources provided by the Americans with Disability Act (ADA).
+In addition, patients may have difficulties with maintaining their occupational functions and if unable to return to work may benefit from resources provided by the Americans with Disability Act (ADA) and the Department of Rehabilitation (DOR).

 Given the hypothesis of an autoimmune etiology, patients have been treated with high dose steroids and/or intravenous immunoglobulin (IVIG), as mentioned below.
 These treatments have not been approved by the U.S. Food and Drug Administration, thus could be considered an “off label” use of these agents.